emqx/emqx/apps/emqx_bridge_cassandra/README.md

 require storing, querying, and analyzing large amounts of data.

 The application is used to connect EMQX and Cassandra.
-User can create a rule and easily ingest IoT data into Cassandra by leveraging the [EMQX Rules](https://docs.emqx.com/en/enterprise/v5.0/data-integration/rules.html).
+User can create a rule and easily ingest IoT data into Cassandra by leveraging [EMQX Rules](https://docs.emqx.com/en/enterprise/v5.0/data-integration/rules.html).